The Great Wall at Mutianyu — Fully-Restored, Family-Friendly

-Wear/bring sun protection in the summer and dress for sub zero temperatures in the winter.
+Wear/bring sun protection in the summer and dress for sub-zero temperatures in the winter.
 It can feel much colder on the wall than down in the valleys because of altitude and exposure.

 What to Bring

 Bring breathable waterproofs for protection from rain and wind.
-Umbrellas may be used here as the ascents and descents are not difficult, but may be inconvenient in strong winds.
+Umbrellas may be used at Mutianyu, as the ascents and descents are not difficult, but may be inconvenient in strong winds.
 Bring a camera and money for souvenirs and refreshments.

 Bring snacks and water if you want to walk a long portion of the wall.
 You could have lunch in a local restaurant at Mutianyu or prepare a packed lunch before departure from Beijing.

 The paths, wall top, and steps of the Great Wall at Mutianyu are well-paved with granite slabs, and walking conditions pose no significant risks.
 There is the option to use a cable car to avoid the trek up to the wall.

 Choose the Great Wall at Mutianyu If Going with Kids